-In the months that followed the season, both Thompson and McCarthy were rewarded with multi-year contract extensions that will keep them in Green Bay for the foreseeable future.
+In the months that followed the season, both Thompson and McCarthy were rewarded with multi-year contract extensions.

 With an unquestioned franchise quarterback, a nucleus of young veterans, and a roster even further bolstered by the return of injured players and a 10-man draft class, all eyes were set on the quest for another world title in 2011.

-Due to a league-wide work stoppage that began in early March, the Packers – like the rest of the other clubs – were deprived of an offseason program that would have fostered continued development and the integration of newly selected rookie players.
+Due to a league-wide work stoppage that began in early March, the Packers were deprived of an offseason program.
 The ongoing labor negotiations meant that the players first convened as a team at the start of training camp in late July.
-With an abbreviated training camp schedule and a bull’s-eye affixed firmly to their backs as the reigning champions, the Packers would have to rely on their stable roster and established schemes to help pick up where the team had left off at its peak in early February.
+With an abbreviated training camp schedule and a bull’s-eye on their backs as the reigning champions, the Packers would have to rely on their stable roster and established schemes to help pick up where the team had left off in early February.

-Rodgers finished the season having completed 343 of 502 attempts for 4,643 yards and 45 touchdowns with only six interceptions, earning the league’s Most Valuable Player award and consensus first-team All-Pro honors from almost every major publication.
+Rodgers earned the league’s Most Valuable Player award and consensus first-team All-Pro honors from almost every major publication.
 His 122.5 cumulative passer rating set a new NFL record and he also eclipsed the previous franchise single-season marks for yards, touchdowns, completion percentage, yards per attempt and 300-yard games.

 The Packers continued to display their knack for taking the football away on defense, leading the NFL with 31 interceptions, the most by a Green Bay team since 1962.
-Woodson tied for the NFL lead with seven INTs, and Matthews set a new career high with three of his own.
-The defense’s 38 takeaways tied for the league lead and helped contribute to an aggregate plus-24 team differential in the turnover department, a mark that also tied for No. 2 in franchise history.
+Woodson tied for the NFL lead with seven INTs.
+The defense’s 38 takeaways tied for the league lead and helped contribute to the team’s plus-24 differential in the turnover department, a mark that also tied for No. 2 in franchise history.

 Joining Rodgers, Woodson and Matthews in the Pro Bowl were Jennings, FB John Kuhn, Raji and C Scott Wells, giving the Packers seven representatives, the most voted in for the franchise since 1967.

-In the postseason, Green Bay fell victim to uncharacteristic, costly turnovers in its only contest, and lost to the eventual Super Bowl champion New York Giants in the Divisional round, 37-20.
-Having not experienced playoff disappointment during 2010’s memorable run, the loss to the Giants left a foul taste in the team’s collective mouth, along with several assurances that there would be a renewed determination and focus on the ultimate prize in 2012.
+In the postseason, Green Bay fell victim to uncharacteristic, costly turnovers in its only contest, and lost to the eventual Super Bowl champion New York Giants in the divisional round, 37-20.
+The loss to the Giants left a foul taste in the team’s collective mouth as they entered the offseason with a renewed focus on the ultimate prize in 2012.